 Japanese Chin Dry Nose No More!
 Nose Butter to the Rescue

-Made of organic shea butter, organic olive oil, organic castor oil, organic avocado oil, organic almond oil, organic coconut oil, organic beeswax, organic cocoa seed butter, a dash of aromatherapy oils and a LOT of LOVE.
+Individually handcrafted by me (Kathy) of organic shea butter, organic olive oil, organic castor oil, organic avocado oil, organic almond oil, organic coconut oil, organic beeswax, organic cocoa seed butter, a dash of essential oils and a LOT of LOVE.

 Japanese Chin Facts & Tidbits

 From The Japanese Chin Club of America: The Japanese Chin is a fairly healthy breed with a typical life expectancy of 10-12 years; some live to be 15 years of age or more.
 The majority of problems seen in the Chin are common to toy dogs in general.
 Among the most common are luxating patellas (slipping kneecaps), cataracts, and early-onset heart murmurs.
 Reputable breeders attempt to breed from stock that are free of major health defects in hopes that their progeny will have a better chance at a healthy life.

 Japanese Chin Bits: The Japanese Chin we know today probably originated in Ancient China and then made its way to Japan.
 These delightful little dogs were often given as very special tokens of affection or as part of trade or treaty negotiations.

 In ancient times, Japanese Chins were often kept in suspended dog cages, much like a bird cage, hanging from the ceiling.
 They were fed only rice and saki to keep their size small.
 Strict laws governed the protection of this breed and death was punishment for many infractions against this prized dog.